 The objectives of this module are:

 Students form groups and define a problem relevant to the modules of the second semester.
 The group will work on the problem independently.
 The university provides academic supervision.
 Students must discuss various theories and select one or several, which they deem to be relevant.
-Unless it is a purely theory-based project, students must discuss which type of empirical data might be relevant in this context and organize the data collection.
+Unless it is a purely theory-based project, students must discuss which type of empirical data might be relevant in this context and organise the data collection.
 The topic of the project must be formulated as a problem, and students must seek to answer this problem.
 The answer must be based on theoretical reflection and – unless it is a purely theory-based project – be empirically grounded.

 The module consists of the written student project.
 The project must be written in groups of 3 to 6 students.
 Students intending to write the project alone or in a two-person group must apply to the study board for dispensation from this general rule.

 |Name of exam

 |Project Module II